grinnell-cs/csc151-dh/_eboards/eboard15-1.md

 h.
 And how do they drop those n elements?

-> Give bck the same list.
+> Give back the same list.

 ### Other issues